priel-st/Gibson-Assembly-Assistant/EXAMPLES.md

 - What type of PCR reaction are you planning? → **Colony PCR**
 - Do you know the melting temperatures (Tm) of your primers? → **No**
-- Enter the sequence of your forward primer: → **gttagagggagctctgatcactgagGGAGATGCAGTGAGTGGGTGAACGG**
+- Enter the sequence of your forward primer → **gttagagggagctctgatcactgagGGAGATGCAGTGAGTGGGTGAACGG**
-- Enter the sequence of your reverse primer: → **CAATTCCTTGTCTTCTCTGATACAGtttaagagacgcaaccacaacgctc**
+- Enter the sequence of your reverse primer → **CAATTCCTTGTCTTCTCTGATACAGtttaagagacgcaaccacaacgctc**
 - Do you know the size of your DNA sequence? → **No**
-- Enter the path or filename of your DNA sequence text file (including primers): → **dna_seq_example.txt**
+- Enter the path or filename of your DNA sequence text file (including primers) → **dna_seq_example.txt**
-- Enter the number of samples: → **3**
+- Enter the number of samples → **3**

 ### Output: